-- Severity level definitions;
+- · Severity level definitions

-- Escalation procedures; and
+- Escalation procedures

-- Response time requirements for service alerts.
+- Response time requirements for service alerts

 An automated service management / ticketing system is utilized to document, prioritize, escalate, and resolve problems affecting the services provided.
 The ticketing system is configured to include the incident date, time, summary, contact name, status, impact level, urgency, and associated SLA.
+A post incident report is performed for incidents to determine the root cause, system impact and resolution.
+Incidents resulting in the unauthorized use or disclosure of personal information are communicated to the affected users.